• Skip to primary navigation

 • In a bowl beat the butter for 2 minutes until fluffy and softened.

-• Gradually add the powdered sugar and continue to beat this mixture until smooth, creamy and well-combined.
+• Gradually add the powdered sugar and salt (if using) and continue to beat this mixture until smooth, creamy and well-combined.

 • For a thinner frosting add a teaspoon at a time of room temperature milk or heavy cream.

-• Once the cake is frosted, cover the cake and store it at room temperature.
+• Once the cake is completely cooled, divide the buttercream and spread it on the first layer.

 Video

-1. It is best to use full-fat double cream yogurt to ensure a moist, tender sponge.
+2. It is best to use full-fat double cream yogurt to ensure a moist, tender sponge.
 Fat-free or low-fat yogurt will cause the sponge to be dry and dense.
-Use plain unflavoured yogurt for this recipe.
+Use plain unflavored yogurt for this recipe.

 3. I used vanilla extract in this recipe, but you can use any other flavoring you prefer.
 Lemon, caramel or butterscotch are a few ideas if you word like to give it a try.